MedSwitcher

 • Superior weight loss — SURMOUNT trials consistently show 20-22.5% body weight loss at maximum doses

 The trade-off: you're moving from an oral medication to a weekly injection, which requires needle handling, cold storage, and sharps disposal.
+If that's a dealbreaker, consider using Foundayo for long-term maintenance instead.

 Dose Mapping: Foundayo to Zepbound